ganglesmunne/Engineering_holography/README.md

-# Engineering_holography
+# Engineering_holography (preprint of the work is in https://arxiv.org/abs/2209.08954)

-The program is used to find the optimal graph for two instance of the hyperbolic pentagon code [Pastawski et al., JHEP 2015:149 (2015)]:
+The code is used to find the optimal graph for two instance of the hyperbolic pentagon code [Pastawski et al., JHEP 2015:149 (2015)]:

 1) Small instance of 16 qubits (Main_16.py):